nginxinc/nginx-ldap-auth/README.md

 }
 </pre>

-If the authentication server runs Active Directory rather than OpenLDAP, set the following directive as shown:
+If the authentication server runs Active Directory rather than OpenLDAP, uncomment the following directive as shown:
 ```
 proxy_set_header X-Ldap-Template "(sAMAccountName=%(username)s)";
 ```